Building the System of National Accounts - measuring quarterly GDP

 Quarterly national accounts (QNA) serve two main purposes; namely, to provide information about the evolution of the economy in a more timely manner than annual data, and more comprehensively than individual short-term indicators.
 Timely, coherent, accurate, comprehensive and reasonably detailed quarterly national accounts serve as a framework for assessing, analysing and monitoring current economic developments.

-Compilation of quarterly national accounts is based on the 2008 SNA and other manuals devoted to this task (see Further Eurostat information at the end of this article).
+Compilation of quarterly national accounts is based on the 2008 SNA and other manuals devoted to this task.
 The 2008 SNA contains no chapter specifically addressing quarterly national accounts issues, but the same principles, classifications, definitions and overall coverage as for annual national accounts apply.
 The European System of Accounts (ESA 2010) includes a chapter dedicated to this issue.

 There are two important requirements for quarterly national accounts.
 Quarterly national accounts must be: available as soon as possible after the end of the reference period; and as accurate as is feasible to require as little subsequent revision as possible.